puzzle/2Openproject/README.md

-# 2Redmine Readme
+# 2Openproject Readme

-This README explains how to use 2Redmine.
+This README explains how to use 2Openproject.

 Here you will find a short introduction to it.

-2Redmine is a Script to Import Bugs/Tickets from a tool into Redmine.
+2Openproject is a Script to Import Bugs/Tickets from a tool into Openproject.

 ## Prerequisites

-If you want to use 2Redmine, you need the following things:
+If you want to use 2Openproject, you need the following things:

 -Git